seatsurfing/seatsurfing.github.io/docs/admin-ui.md

 In order to manage spaces in an area, you have to upload a floor plan in JPEG, PNG or GIF format.
 Make sure your floor plan has an appropriate format and resolution.
 If the resolution is too high, your employees need to scroll a lot and may lose the plot.

 You can place spaces via drag & drop.
 Keep the left mouse button pressed to move a space around.
 To change a space's size, click the lower right corner of a space.
-To name a space, click on the space's label and enter the new name.
+To name a space, click on the space's label and enter the new name.^

 Don't forget to save your changes afterwards.

+### Attributes
+Attributes are pieces of information you can set and attach to locations (and prepared to be attached to spaces in later versions).
+Attributes can be shown per location by your users in the Booking UI.
+Furthermore, users of the Booking UI can search for locations which match attributes they need.

+For example, as an administrator, you can specify whether a location is accessible with wheelchairs or what kind of media system is installed.
+Your users can view a location's attributes and filter the list of locations according to their needs.

+To specify the available attributes, navigate to "Areas" and select "Attributes".
+An attribute can be of type number (integer), true / false (boolean), or text (string).

+After defining one or more attributers, these attributes can be selected and set per location in the "Attributes" section.

 ## Users
 In the "Users" section you can manage your employees which have access to your Seatsurfing organisation.